 Tecumseh invests vast amount of time into the training of its staff.
-Six days of training sessions are devoted to the proper training, coaching and when necessary the certification of our counselors.
-Training for 2021 includes in person professionals with regard to behavior management, diversity, equity and inclusion as well as different forms of child abuse.
+In 2022 each staff member will complete Expert Online Training prior to arrival at Camp.
+Additionally, the week prior to camp is devoted to the proper training, coaching and when necessary the certification of our counselors.
+Specific training for 2022 includes behavior management, diversity, equity and inclusion as well as different forms of child abuse.